 Family strife – –

 Emma and Lizzie Borden hated their stepmother Abby, referring to her as “Mrs. Borden” and avoiding her company.
-They also refused to eat meals with their parents which created a serious home that was stern and lacking love.
+They also refused to eat meals with their parents creating a serious home.
+It was stern and lacking of love.

-Part of the reason for strife was Emma and Lizzie suspicions of their stepmother.
-They thought she was only with Andrew for his money and were jealous of the lavish gifts he showered on Abby.
+Much strife came from Emma and Lizzie’s suspicions of their stepmother.
+Thinking she was only with Andrew for his money.
+Made them jealous of the lavish gifts he showered on Abby.

 Andrew & Abby Borden Die

-The Borden family was very sick just days before the infamous Thursday in August of 1892.
+The Borden family was sick just days before the infamous Thursday in August of 1892.

-The girl’s uncle had stayed overnight to help.
+The girl’s uncle stayed overnight to help.
 Just before 10:30am Abby was up in a guest room making the bed.
-Hearing a noise, she turned to see her killer with a sharp hatchet raised in the air.
+Hearing a noise, she turned to see someone holding a sharp hatchet in the air.

-Over and over this murderer swung across her head as Abby turned and fell to the floor.
-The killer swung more, driving the sharp edge into the back of her head about 19 times before she died.
+Over and over this murderer swung.
+Across Abby’s head as she turned and fell to the floor.
+The killer swung more, driving the sharp edge into the back of her head 19 times before Abby mercifully died.

-Andrew returned from his morning walk and tried to unlock the door.
-His key wouldn’t work.
-He knocked as the maid noticed from inside the lock had been jammed.
+Andrew returned from his morning walk.
+He tried the front door but his key didn’t work.
+He knocked as the maid ran up and noticed the lock was jammed from the inside.

-Andrew popped the door open and came inside as the maid went about her duties.
-She went up the back stairs to clean the 3rd floor, when soon after Lizzie yelled up,
+The jam removed and Andrew popped open the door.
+The maid went about her duties up the back stairs to clean the 3rd floor.
+A few minutes later Lizzie yelled up,

 Tried but not Convicted

 Lizzie Borden was the only suspect.
-The trail became a detailed affair, as every part was carefully examined.
+The trail was long.
+Every details carefully examined.

 Lizzie told the police…

-They asked for Lizzie’s dress from that day.
+They asked for the dress Lizzie was wearing that day.
 “I burned it”, she said, claiming paint spilled down the front.

-The police found a perfectly cleaned hatchet head minus its handle in the basement.
-Prosecution argued Lizzie Borden removed the blood stained handle, but strangely the jury though that far-fetched.
+The police found a perfectly cleaned hatchet head without a handle in the basement.
+Prosecution argued Lizzie Borden removed the blood stained handle.
+Strangely the jury thought it far-fetched.